gimenete/pagantis-ios/README.md

 Configuration
 -------------

 First of all you need to configure the SDK.
-The best way to do that is in your `AppDelegate`.
-In the `application:didFinishLaunchingWithOptions:` method.
+The best way to do that is in the `application:didFinishLaunchingWithOptions:` method of your `AppDelegate`.

 	- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {
 	    [[PAPagantis sharedInstance] setApiKey:@"xxxx"];